boogiedev/HITMAKA-3000/README.md

 <img align='center' src='https://miro.medium.com/max/1400/1*QQTk2TGyzhakGh0lZ9P03w.jpeg' />

+*Each document can be described by a distribution of topics and each topic can be described by a distribution of words*

 #### Baseline Count Vectorized LDA:

 Using a CountVectorizer, a baseline model was created, producing these results.